PhotoNecf/PhotoNecf/README.md

 ## Preparations
 * Download the fingerprint extraction network model file and put them under directory `models/ckpts/`.
-* Download the RAW photos (about 17G, will be released after paper acceptance) and put them in `data/images/`.
+* Download the iPhone/Android RAW photos (about 17G/44G) and put them in `data/images/`.
+We provide download issues with DOIs as indicated in paper.
 * Install python requirements in `requirements.txt`.

 ## Run and Evaluation